What to do if Your Roof Vents Leak During the Rain

 Inspect the Vent

 Check for visible damage to the vent cap, flashing, or surrounding shingles.
 Take note of any cracks or gaps.
+It can be helpful to take pictures before you start any work in case you need proof later on.

 Remove Old Sealant